JunZhangNPO/Reading/NPO/The Resilient Sector Revisited.md

   and contribute to the quality of national life in countless other ways as well.

-** Four Impulses Shaping the Future of Nonprofit America *Professionalism
+** Four Impulses Shaping the Future of Nonprofit America *Voluntarism
+- simpllistic folklore
+- primary role is to express and inculcate velues

+*Professionalism
 - By professionalism, I mean the emphasis on specialized, subject-matter knowledge gained through formal training and delivered by paid experts. p22
 - The scientific charity movement sought to replace what was widely perceived to be the inadequacies of well-meaning volunteers with the "trained intelligence" of professionals.